Albert-Andrei/Planable/README.md

 &nbsp;&nbsp;The UI is not fully adjusted for Drag'n Drop missing some states &nbsp;&nbsp;Drag to add a file to the folder works only if the folder is empty

-**4. Missing Functinoality**
+**4. Missing Functionality**
 &nbsp;&nbsp;Unfortunately rename file feature was not implemented 🥲

 ## **Next Steps to Productionize**

 **1. Fix the known limitation:**
-&nbsp;&nbsp;Probably first step would be to fix all the limitations the app currently has
+&nbsp;&nbsp;Probably the first step would be to fix all the limitations the app currently has

 **2. Testing:**
 &nbsp;&nbsp;Add unit tests and integration tests to ensure robustness.